 Come Pray for Grace’s Global Ministry

-Every 1st Wednesday, 7:00-8:15 p.m. in the West Sanctuary, you can be a Partner in Prayer for Grace’s global ministry.
+Every 1st Wednesday, 7:00-8:15 p.m. in room A2 (next to the church office), you can be a Partner in Prayer for Grace’s global ministry.
 Receive prayer requests from our Partners around the world; pray for those serving, those considering serving, and those needing to hear the good news; and hear how you can be engaged in fulfilling Christ’s Great Commission for the church to make disciples of all nations.